-A film with a very curious effect, and difficult to rate.
-Our director/narrator announces his intent to "expose the evil of North Korea"—not exactly a difficult, daring target—and his documentary methods veer between obvious, sloppy, and reprehensible.
+A film with a very curious effect.
+Our director/narrator announces his intent to "expose the evil of North Korea"—not exactly a controversial target—and his documentary methods in doing so can sometimes look reprehensible.
 But oddly, he seems to realize this, as the real hero of his film becomes a handicapped actor who favors empathy over cheap irony.
 As should we.
-3 stars.
+3.5 stars.

 Brilliant!
 Mads Brugger has to not only be the ballsiest documentary maker out there today but also the one with the blackest sense of humour.
 If you loved the Ambassador you'll really enjoy this.
 He uses politically incorrect comedy as a trojan horse to assault politics-gone-wrong in North Korea.
 4 stars